 The use of ground anchors allows executing very large excavations, without overspace.
 Wall displacements during the various project stages are brought over control through the prestressing force applied to the ground anchor.

 Uplift forces

-anchors, to take over uplift forces due to a hydrostatic thrust, allows stabilising a structure by blocking motions.
+Executing vertical ground anchors, to take over uplift forces due to a hydrostatic thrust, allows stabilising a structure by blocking motions.